zhangxin840/tomato5/README.md

 ## Updates

+### 1.3.0

+- New feature: Show speech bubble in team board.

 ### 1.2.0

 - New feature: Give thumbs up to team members.
-- New feature: Headline for team status.
+- New feature: Headline for team board.

 ## Features